 Enhancing User Experience With CSS Animations

-Today I speak at Shift Remote about how CSS animations can enhance your user experience.
 With CSS and JS progress, implementing animations on websites has never been easier.
 But how do we make sure that our CSS animations and transitions will be meaningful to our users?
 That they will not be just some annoying “in-your-face” eye candy?
+How can CSS animations enhance your user experience?

 In the talk, I give a quick reminder of CSS syntax to build transitions and animations.
 With practical examples, I show why certain animations work better than others and how to find the best timing and duration to build UI animations that “feel right”.
 I explain how our brain works, why and how animations contribute to improving user experience.
 And what you need to be careful about to build inclusive and accessible motion and avoid making some people sick.